 Music has developed over the ages, and even though many say it started to stagnate with the development of technology, there are still many artists who show us otherwise on a daily basis.
 What makes these artists able to show off our progress is technology.
+Technology is the reason why we can do so many ‘ordinary’ things nowadays such as stream online, watch videos, place online bets with the Interwetten bonus, and so much more.
 No longer must a musician pay thousands of dollars to record a mere 30 minutes of music.
 Today, recording can be done at home, as well as music production.
 Here is how technology changed music production.

 Recording – From Expensive Studios to Basements